Erdemeesgithub/Erdemeesgithub/README.md

 <img src="https://www.reactiongifs.com/wp-content/uploads/2013/07/ralph-wave.gif" align="center" width="100%" />

-**Hello, I am a high school student who is currently living in Mongolia.
+**Hello, I am a high school student who is living in Mongolia.
 I love coding.
 I can do a website using React, NextJs, Typescript also HTML, application with Expo.
-Currently working on my own website and new challenging projects.**
+Currently working on my own website and trying new challenging projects.**

 *Languages and tools:*